What are alternative payment methods (APMs)?

 An ACH payment is a form of bank-to-bank electronic payment used to transfer money between accounts.
 Businesses in the U.S. use ACH payments to pay salaries, mortgages, bills, and loans as well as to make direct deposits.
 ACH payments are also referred to as ACH transactions or transfers.

-Where is the ACH network based?
+What is the ACH network and where is it based?

 The ACH network is U.S.-based.
 However, it also includes Guam, American Samoa, the Northern Mariana Islands, and the U.S. Virgin Islands.
+The ACH has been in operation since the 1970s, and is run by Nacha (National Automated Clearing House Association).
+Trillions of dollars are estimated to be moved via the ACH network every year.

 How do ACH payments work?